Skip to content

 • Write down the rep’s name if they give it to you

-• After the next bill comes out, check the bill carefully
+• After the next bill comes out, check every affected line

-• If the bill is still wrong, call back and push for a supervisor
+• If the bill is still wrong, call back and ask for a supervisor if needed

 The biggest lesson from my calls

-Do not rely on what they say over the phone.
+Do not rely only on what they say over the phone.

 Get the confirmation email before you end the call.